newsiberian/react-next-calendar/packages/core/README.md

-# react-big-calendar
+# React Next Calendar

-An events calendar component built for React and made for modern browsers (read: IE10+) and uses flexbox over the classic tables-ception approach.
+An events calendar component built for React and made for modern browsers and uses flexbox over the classic tables-ception approach.

-## Why custom?

-This is a custom version with only one accepted [PR](https://github.com/intljusticemission/react-big-calendar/pull/1182) from original package.
-This package will be dropped after PR will be merged.

 [**DEMO and Docs**](http://jquense.github.io/react-big-calendar/examples/index.html)